 - Sundays: The Chattanooga Market and the Collegedale Market!

 At our Public Markets, we host a multitude of local charities throughout the season which have included, but are not limited to Erlanger Foundation, Chambliss Children’s Home and Chattanooga Food Bank.
 In many cases we provide a platform for their fundraising efforts, which have become signature community events, held at Chattanooga Market.
 In 2018, our total charitable impact was over $80,000.

 In giving back to the artistic community, in 2012 we conceptualized Chattanooga WorkSpace – a facility which offers creative professionals private studios space, open galleries for their works and a community to collaborate within.
 We host daily and monthly events at Chattanooga WorkSpace, inspiring creatives and informing the greater community about their endeavors.

-Governed by a Board of Directors, we have a staff of eight full-time employees and a seasonal support team of nearly three-dozen.
+Governed by a Board of Directors, we have a staff of eight full-time employees and a seasonal support team of about three-dozen.
 We do not receive any local government funding, but primarily rely on the fees from our vendors, members and sponsors to fulfill our mission.

 We are grateful to be supported by the following organizations: Springer Mountain Farms, First Tennessee Foundation, EPB Fiber Optics, Mountain View Auto Group, Erlanger Health System and the Tennessee Aquarium.